MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 By following the steps in this section, you'll build:

 * a **custom entity** that will contain information about each file added to Dropbox and whether the file's status is approved, rejected, or pending.
-* a **flow** that adds information to the custom entity when a file is added to Dropbox, sends mail when the file is approved or rejected, and deletes rejected files.
+* a **flow** that adds information to the custom table when a file is added to Dropbox, sends mail when the file is approved or rejected, and deletes rejected files.
 These steps demonstrate how to build such a cloud flow from scratch, but you can create a similar flow from a template.
 * an **app** in which a reviewer can approve or reject files added to Dropbox.
 You'll use Power Apps to generate this app automatically based on the fields in the custom entity.

 **Prerequisites**